-These disease pathogens present the main risk or danger of zoonotic diseases (a term used to describe diseases passed from animals to humans).
+These disease pathogens present a potential risk or danger of zoonotic diseases (a term used to describe diseases passed from animals to humans).

 So, you definitely want to be careful with handling, picking up, cleaning up or disposing dog poop – especially inside or around the home.

 What harm can dog feces cause to humans, what zoonotic diseases can be passed, and how can you manage the spread?